PsykickSam/WinCodingToolBatchScript/README.md

   - Use '--installArgs="^/DIR={desired_dir}^"' ("^(double quote in batch)^") [I tried but not working]
   - Add some thing after 'START /WAIT...' command (echo, ::, ...) anything to avoid unfortunate
   - Goto [Chocolatey](https://chocolatey.org/) website and find desired software to install

+# Next
+  - Uninstaller (One can create their own by only replacing 'install' to 'uninstall' in choco installation)

 # Cradits
 ##### SadmanDMCX